-In today’s fast-paced and competitive business environment, talent intelligence plays a pivotal role in shaping the success of organizations.
-It allows companies to gain a comprehensive understanding of their workforce and the broader labor market, serving as the bridge between internal and external data.
+In 2025, talent intelligence is no longer something that organizations can sideline.
+The world is changing at ever accelerating speed—and with it, jobs are transforming, skills are more dynamic, and organizations are called to adapt strategies to align with this seismic shift.
+Talent intelligence is integral to keep pace—it allows companies to gain a comprehensive understanding of their workforce and the broader labor market, serving as the bridge between internal and external data.
 Talent intelligence combines real-time data on the labor market with internal information in a strategic way to provide context and inform talent decisions.

-Internal data is only half the story—incorporating external data on the supply, demand, and emergence of skills across the labor market provides a holistic view.
+Internal data is only half the story, whereas incorporating external data on the supply, demand, and emergence of skills across the labor market provides a holistic view.
 Talent intelligence can inform every stage of the employee lifecycle, from talent identification and acquisition, to talent management and workforce planning.
-Shifting skills, technological change, and economic factors are shaping the future of our workforces, and talent intelligence facilitates adaptability in this changing landscape.
+Skills disruption, rapidly-evolving technological change, demographic shifts, and economic factors are shaping the future of our workforces.
+And talent intelligence facilitates adaptability in this changing landscape.

 Talent Intelligence Defined